virendra-chandure/nycabservices/README.md

 ## Build Instructions:
-1. Extract/checkout project from repository
+1. Extract/checkout project from repository in any folder having full access to logged in user.
-2. Update database url in application.yml by replacing hostname, port and database_name in url as: 		jdbc:mysql://[hostname]:[port]/[database_name]
+2. To change the database configuration, go to extracted folder and open file "src/main/resources/application.yml" where database url can be updated by replacing hostname, port and database_name in given url as: 		jdbc:mysql://[hostname]:[port]/[database_name]
-3. Update username/password in application.yml, make sure that this user has "SELECT" privilege for above database
+3. Also update username/password in application.yml, make sure that this user has "SELECT" privilege for above database.
-4. Goto home folder and build the project using command: 'mvn clean spring-boot:run' from the command prompt or IDE.
-It will build and start the application ready to accept requests from client
+4. To build/run the application, go to extracted folder and execute command: "mvn clean spring-boot:run" from the command prompt.
+It will build and start the application ready to accept requests from client.
    Alternatively, Application.java file can be run from IDE once maven build is successful.

 ## References: